Implicit personality theory: Central vs. peripheral traits

 When forming an impression, an observer does not weigh every observed trait equally.
 There are some traits that the observer will consider more than others when forming his ultimate impression.
 This concept was a main focus of Asch's research on impression formation.
 Asch termed the highly influential traits which have a strong effect on overall impression as central traits, and the less influential traits which produced smaller effects on overall impression he called peripheral traits.
 According to Asch, the defining feature of a central trait is that it plays a significant role in determining the content and function of other traits.
 In the very first study he performed, Asch found that participants asked to form an impression of a person who was "intelligent, skillful, industrious, warm, determined, practical, and cautious" formed significantly different impressions than participants asked to describe a person who was "intelligent, skillful, industrious, cold, determined, practical, and cautious".
 Furthermore, when these participants were asked to rate which traits on the list were the most important to the formation of their impression, most reported that "warm" (or "cold") was one of the most influential traits on the list.
 Asch then performed the same experiment using "polite" and "blunt" in place of "warm" and "cold" and found that a change in these two traits had a much weaker effect on the overall impression than changing from "warm" to "cold".
 Additionally, when a negative central trait such as "cold" is inserted in a list of positive peripheral traits, it has a greater overall effect on the impression than a positive central trait such as "warm" does when it is inserted into a list of negative peripheral traits.
+More recent research suggests trait centrality could also interact with social category information.
+When a person is a member of a group with a strongly associated stereotype, observers will often apply stereotype related traits even when they do not match the individual’s characteristics.
+In these cases, the stereotype functions as an alternate schema shaping which traits are perceived as central, allowing stereotype traits to have larger impacts on perception than trait interaction patterns initially observed by Asch.